 I was fucking floored.

 I was always a very “by ear” violinist.
 Truth be told, if you’re a violinist, a real one, by definition, you have an amazing ear and you learn mostly by ear.
-(The sheet music, again, was meant for backup.)
+(The sheet music, again, was meant for backup.
+A backup that in this case I had severely underestimated.)

 AND THAT SHIT WAS CRAZY FUCKING FAST.
 (The tune, I mean.)